 (e) Business relationship with the SoftBank Group

 The Group conducts transactions with various companies in the SoftBank Group.
-The main transactions during the year ended March 31, 2020 are outlined below.

 From the perspective of ensuring independence, the Company has established Related Party Regulations and Related Party Transactions Management Manual for transactions with related parties, including SoftBank Group Corp.
 In accordance with these regulations and manuals, the Company seeks the approval of the Board of Directors on a case-by-case basis for transactions of particular importance with related parties, from the perspectives of whether or not those transactions are based on a sound management rationale, and whether the transaction conditions are appropriate in comparison with conditions for similar arm's length transactions, among other matters.